 Top 10 Things to Do in New Zealand for Backpackers

-The must-do activities for backpackers in new Zealand.
+The must-do activities for backpackers in New Zealand.

 New Zealand is the country for bucket list activities!
-Not only will you tick off those once-in-a-lifetime adventure activities, you’ll get the chance to embrace the natural environment in many different ways!
+Not only will you tick off those once-in-a-lifetime adventure activities, but you’ll also get the chance to embrace the natural environment in many different ways!
 Keeping in mind that a true backpacking experience is a mix of adventure and those more affordable experiences to keep you on the go for longer.
 So what are the top things to do in New Zealand for backpackers?
 We’ll keep things as concise as possible in this top 10 list (because we can think of about 100 things to do in New Zealand).

 So whether you’re into wildlife, landscapes, adrenaline activities, relaxing or even crafting, we have included a range of activities that every backpacker should try when travelling around New Zealand.
 It’s not every day you’re exploring all the way at the bottom of the South Pacific, so make the trip worth is and do some epic activities!

 1. Tongariro Crossing